-A student is subject to search by district staff if reasonable suspicion exists to suspect that evidence of a violation of the law or school rules will be uncovered.
-School staff shall report a student's suspicious activity to the principal prior to initiating a search, except in emergency situations.
+A student is subject to be searched by district staff if reasonable suspicion exists to suspect that evidence of a violation of the law or school rules will be uncovered.
+School staff shall report a student's suspicious activity to the school administration prior to administration initiating a search, except in emergency situations.
 The Principal or his/her designee of the District may detain and search any student(s) in the presence of a second adult (parent or employee) on the school(s) premises, or while attending, or while in district transit to, any event or function sponsored or authorized by the school under the following conditions:

-- When any authorized person has reasonable suspicion that the student may have on his/her person or property - alcohol - tobacco or tobacco products - dangerous weapon(s) or components - controlled dangerous substances as defined by law (i.e. drugs, etc.) - stolen property if the property in question is reasonably suspected to have been taken from a student, a school employee, or the school during school activities - any other items which have been or may reasonably be disruptive of school operations or in violation of student discipline rules and applicable provisions of the student handbook, school rules or the law. - 2.
-Lockers, desks and other storage areas/compartments may be subjected to searches at any time for any reason without consent or without reasonable suspicion, during which the student(s) need not be present.
-School lockers and school desks are the property of the school/district, not the student.
-The users of lockers, desks, and other storage areas/compartments have no reasonable expectation of privacy from school employees as to the contents of those areas. - 3.
-Authorized personnel may search a student whenever the student consents to such a search.
+- 1 When any authorized person has reasonable suspicion that the student may have on his/her person or property - alcohol - tobacco, tobacco products and ALL types of electronic smoking devices - dangerous weapon(s) or components - controlled dangerous substances as defined by law (i.e. drugs, etc.) - stolen property if the property in question is reasonably suspected to have been taken from a student, a school employee, or the school during school activities - any other items which have been or may reasonably be disruptive of school operations or in violation of student discipline rules and applicable provisions of the student handbook, school rules or the law. - Lockers and other school storage areas/compartments may be subjected to searches at any time for any reason without consent or without reasonable suspicion, during which the student(s) need not be present.
+School lockers are the property of the school/district, not the student.
+The users of lockers, and other school storage areas/compartments have no reasonable expectation of privacy from school employees as to the contents of those areas.

+- Authorized personnel may search a student whenever the student consents to such a search.
 However, consent obtained through threats or coercion is not considered to be freely and voluntarily given.
 Any searches of students will be conducted by an authorized person who is the same sex as the person being searched in the presence of a second adult (parent or employee).
-Strip searches are forbidden. - 4.
-The extent of the search of a student's person or property and the measures used in conducting the search must be reasonably related to the objects of the search, and must not to beyond what is warranted by the nature of the suspected violation. - 5.
-If a search produces evidence that a student has violated or is violating the School District's policies school rules or the law, such evidence may be seized by school officials, and disciplinary action may be taken.
+Strip searches are forbidden. - The extent of the search of a student's person or property and the measures used in conducting the search must be reasonably related to the objects of the search, and must not go beyond what is warranted by the nature of the suspected violation. - If a search produces evidence that a student has violated or is violating the School District's policies, school rules or the law, such evidence may be seized by school officials, and disciplinary action may be taken.
 When appropriate, such evidence may be transferred to law enforcement authorities.